-Chile intends to use the net proceeds from the sale of each series of notes offered by this prospectus supplement for general purposes of the government.
-Chile estimates that the net proceeds (after deduction of estimated expenses of US\$150,000, a portion of which will be reimbursed by affiliates of the underwriters) from the sale of the 2032 notes and the 2050 notes will be US\$747,855,000 and US\$937,878,000, respectively.
+Chile estimates that the net proceeds (after deduction of estimated expenses of US\$150,000, a portion of which will be reimbursed by affiliates of the underwriters) from the sale of the notes will be US\$2,286,105,000 (excluding, in the case of the 2032 notes offered hereby, accrued interest from July 27, 2020 through (but excluding) the date of issuance of the 2032 notes).

-It is Chile's intention to invest an amount equal to the proceeds from the sale of the notes, net of the underwriting discount and certain expenses, into projects that may qualify as "eligible green expenditures" under the Green Bond Framework, which is described under "Recent Developments-Environment-Green Bond Framework" in Chile's amendment No. 1 on Form 18-K to the 2018 annual report filed with the SEC on June 17, 2019.
-Eligible green expenditures may include tax expenditures (subsidies and tax exemptions), operational expenditures, investments in real assets and maintenance costs for public infrastructure, intangible assets and capital transfers to public or private entities, in one or more of the following categories: clean transportation, energy efficiency, renewable energy, living natural resources, land use and marine protected areas, water management and green buildings.
+It is Chile's intention to invest an amount equal to the proceeds from the sale of the 2032 notes and 2061 notes, in each case net of the underwriting discount and certain expenses, into projects that may qualify as "eligible green expenditures" and "eligible social expenditures", respectively, under the Sustainable Bond Framework, which is described under "Recent Developments-Sustainable Bond Framework" in Chile's amendment No. 4 on Form 18-K to the 2019 annual report filed with the SEC on November 17, 2020.

+Under the Sustainable Bond Framework, eligible green and social expenditures may include tax expenditures (fiscal exemptions and subsidies), operational expenditures, investments in real assets and maintenance costs for public infrastructure, intangible assets, and transfers of capital to public or private entities.
+"Eligible green expenditures" may be in one or more of the following categories: clean transportation, energy efficiency, renewable energy, living natural resources, land use and marine protected areas, efficient and climate resilient water management and green buildings (ecological buildings).
+"Eligible social expenditures" may be in one or more of the following categories: support for the elderly or people with special needs in vulnerable situation, support for low-income families, support for human rights victims, support for the community through job creation, access to affordable housing, access to education, food security, access to essential health services, and social programs designed to prevent and/or alleviate unemployment derived from socioeconomic crises, including through the potential effect of financing SMEs and micro finances.

 The examples of projects described above are for illustrative purposes only and no assurance can be provided that disbursements for projects with these specific characteristics will be made by Chile in an amount equal to the proceeds from the sale of the notes.
 There can be no assurance that any projects so funded will meet investor expectations regarding sustainability performance.
-Adverse environmental or social impacts may occur during the design, construction and operation of the projects or the projects may become controversial or criticized by activist groups or other stakeholders.
+Adverse environmental or social impacts may occur during the design, construction and operation of the projects, or the projects may become controversial or criticized by activist groups or other stakeholders.